-(Where the term Association is used in this procedure, it shall be deemed to include member boards and associations.
+(Where the term Association is used in this procedure, it shall be deemed to include member boards and associations.)

-An association requesting a change of name or approval of an alternative business name (i.e. DBA) must submit the required documentation (i.e., application for Change of Name, Agreement to Use the Term REALTOR®, and a copy of the association Board of Directors minutes authorizing the proposed name) to the National Association's Member Policy Department.
+An association requesting a change of name or approval of an alternative business name (i.e. DBA) must submit the required documentation (i.e., application for Change of Name, Agreement to Use the Term REALTOR®, and a copy of the association Board of Directors minutes authorizing the proposed name) to the National Association's Member Experience team.
 Copies shall also be provided simultaneously to the State Association for informational purposes.
 State Associations shall also be copied on all NAR correspondence concerning processing of name applications.

 Note: Associations are strongly encouraged to discuss potential name change requests with neighboring associations prior to submitting an application to NAR.
 This may alert applicant associations to potential objections and help facilitate resolution of disputes prior to filing of an application.

 Note: The following additional policies shall apply to name applications for associations that are parties to a merger:

 - merging associations may submit name requests prior to approval of the merger by the respective associations.

 - merging associations may submit up to three proposed names with their request.

 Associations are only authorized to use names approved by the NAR Board of Directors pursuant to these procedures.
 Names selected by new associations, applications for change of name, and applications for alternative business names (i.e. DBA’s) submitted by existing associations will be considered based on the following criteria: